paigehauntology/jekyll-TeXt-theme/index.md

 title: Welcome
 ---

 ### Hi there!
-I am a data science and sociology undergraduate @ NYU
+I am a third-year undergradauate student @ NYU studying data science and sociology.

 My passions lie in human-computer interaction, critical disability studies and digital accessibility.
 I am currently pursuing independent research on the effects of digital health tracking as a form of surveillance against disabled populations.
 I am also a disabled cyborg, amateur biohacker, and avid bookworm.
+You can see what I am currently reading [here](https://www.goodreads.com)

 > "Disabled People are the original lifehackers.
 Our lives are spent cultivating intuitive creaitivity, because we navigate a world that isn't built for our bodies."
 >
 > --- Liz Jackson

 - Bulleted